30hours/blah2/test/README.md

 - **Unit tests** will test the class in isolation.
 The directory structure mirrors *src*.
 - **Functional tests** will test that expected outputs are achieved from defined inputs.
 An example would be checking the program turns a specific IQ data set to a specific delay-Doppler map.
 This test category will rely on golden data.
 - **Comparison tests** will compare different methods of performing the same task.
 An example would be comparing 2 methods of clutter filtering.
 Metrics to be compared may include time and performance.
-Note there is no pass/fail criteria for comparison tests - this is purely for information.
+Note there is no specific pass/fail criteria for comparison tests - this is purely for information.
+A comparison test will pass if executed successfully.
+Any comparison testing on input parameters for a single class will be handled in the unit test.

 ## Usage